Jack Horkheimer

-Jack Horkheimer (born Foley Arthur Horkheimer; June 11, 1938 – August 20, 2010) was the executive director of the Miami Space Transit Planetarium.
+Jack Horkheimer (born Foley Arthur Horkheimer; June 11, 1938 – August 20, 2010) was the executive director of the Miami Space Transit Planetarium in Florida.
 He was best known for his astronomy show Jack Horkheimer: Star Hustler, which started airing on PBS on November 4, 1976.

 Early life

 Jack Horkheimer was born in 1938 to a wealthy family in Randolph, Wisconsin, the son of Mary Edmunda (née Foley) and Arthur Philip Horkheimer.
 His father owned a publishing firm and was the mayor of Randolph for 24 years.
 Horkheimer started his show business career in 1953 at the age of 15 when he hosted a radio show on WBEV.
 In 1956, he graduated from Campion Jesuit High School.

 During the summers away from college, he travelled the country playing jazz on the piano and organ under the name "Horky".
 His agents at the Artists Corporation of America ended up giving him the stage name "Jack Foley".
 He later changed this to "Jack Foley Horkheimer".
 He graduated from Purdue University with a Bachelor of Science degree in 1963 as a distinguished scholar.

 He moved to Miami, Florida, in 1964 for health reasons and began volunteering at the Miami Science Museum planetarium.
 He later became its director in 1973.